pingcap/tidb-dashboard/CONTRIBUTING.md

 ## Building and setting up a development workspace

-TiDB Dasboard is a web interface which integrate into PD by default, andd can be deploy standalone.
-Its back-end is written in [Golang](https://golang.org/) with [Gin](https://github.com/gin-gonic/gin), front-end is written in [Typescript](https://www.typescriptlang.org/) with [React](https://github.com/facebook/react).
-It uses [swaggo](https://github.com/swaggo/swag) and [openapi-generator](https://github.com/OpenAPITools/openapi-generator) for automatically generating API documents and API client.
-Also, to provide consistency, we use linters and automated formatting tools.
+TiDB Dashboard is a web based UI for TiDB clusters.
+It is integrated into [PD](https://github.com/pingcap/pd) by default.
+It can also be deployed as a standalone server.
+The back-end is written in [Golang](https://golang.org/) with [Gin web framework](https://github.com/gin-gonic/gin) and the front-end is written in [TypeScript](https://www.typescriptlang.org/) with [React](https://github.com/facebook/react). [swaggo](https://github.com/swaggo/swag) and [openapi-generator](https://github.com/OpenAPITools/openapi-generator) are used for automatically generating API documents and API client.

+The following steps are describing how to develop TiDB Dashboard by running a self-built TiDB Dashboard server (i.e. standalone) along with a separated TiDB cluster.

 ### Prerequisites